exercism/typescript/CONTRIBUTING.md

 - `jest` to run all the test files on all example implementations
 - `babel` to transpile everything so it works _regardless of your version of NodeJS_.

-We also use `prettier` to format the files. **Prettier is _NOT_ installed when using `npm install`**, because the CI will enforce a certain version.
+We also use `prettier` to format the files. **Prettier is _NOT_ installed when using `yarn install`**, because the CI will enforce a certain version.
 Instead use `npx babel-node scripts/format` to run prettier.
 If you want to auto-format using your editor, match the version in the GitHub Workflow `verify-code-formatting.yml`.

 ### Fetch configlet